BounceSecurity/www/index.md

 For us, that means focusing on protecting what _really_ matters.
 Instead of wasting your limited resources on generic, so-called "best practices", draining your developers’ cycles or squandering budget on expensive and ineffective consultants.

-That is why we’ve developed our "**Value-Driven Product Security**" approach, to save you time and money, and to enable a more efficient product security process.
+That is why we’ve developed our "**Value-Driven**" approach, to save you time and money, and to enable a more efficient product security process.

 "Value-Driven Product Security" is a much better fit than common purist approaches, for modern development teams looking to design and implement security features in their software, without disrupting their natural flow.